After last year’s Tide Pod Challenge, I didn’t think things could get crazier on social media. I was wrong!

 What is the 48-hour Challenge?

-We’re talking about the “48-hour Challenge” that is making its way around social media sites like Facebook, Instagram and Twitter.
+We’re talking about the “48-hour Challenge” making its way around social media sites like Facebook, Instagram and Twitter.

 Police are warning parents all over the country about the sick “game” that encourages teens to intentionally go missing for 2 days, striking fear and panic within their parents.